 Saying "Alexa, sports update" will give you a rundown of news and match fixtures for your favourite sports team.
 Go into the app settings and click the Sports update, which will give you the option to search for specific teams or find national teams.
 Not all sports are covered, however, so if you're really into snowkiting you might be out of luck.

 11. Set a 'Celebrity' alarm

 Sick of the standard jingles to wake you up in the morning?
 How about Jeremy Clarkson, Richard Hammond and James May shouting at you instead?
-Under the Alarm section there’s the option of adding ‘celebrity’ voices (although in the UK this is restricted to the stars of Amazon’s The Grand Tour seasons one or two, or a "Come on City!" football chant).
+Under the Alarm section there’s the option of adding ‘celebrity’ voices (although in the UK this is restricted to the stars of Amazon’s The Grand Tour, or a "Come on City!" football chant).
 Those in the US have the alternative options of Dan Marino, Jason Schwartzman, Alec Baldwin or Missy Elliot.